ryan-neil/gosurf/README.md

 # Contributing

 Contributions are always welcome!
-Review the [Contributing](https://github.com/ryan-neil/gosurf-backend#%EF%B8%8F-contributing) section of the backend repo on how to contribute to the project!
+Review the [Contributing](https://github.com/ryan-neil/gosurf/tree/main/server#%EF%B8%8F-contributing) section in the server directory on how to contribute to the project!

 <br>